SleepModezZ/DevOps_with_Docker/README.md

 In part 2 exercise 11 is skipped.

-I have not done part 3 at all.
+I have not done part 3.